juhgiyo/EpPathFinding.cs/README.md

 Add `EpPathFinding.cs\PathFinder` folder to your `Unity Project's Assets` folder.
 Then within the script file, you want to use the `EpPathFinding.cs`, just add `using EpPathFinding.cs;` namespace at the top of the file, and use it as the guide below.

-(If you have problem when compiling, please refer to [Unity Forum](http://forum.unity3d.com/threads/monodevelop-problems-with-default-parameters.67867/#post-898994))
+(If you have a problem when compiling, please refer to [Unity Forum](http://forum.unity3d.com/threads/monodevelop-problems-with-default-parameters.67867/#post-898994))

 Basic Usage
 ------------